-- 11.35 CPA Providers must ensure that foster parents maintain a home environment that provides for the safety and well-being of children placed in their care.
-Foster parents are required to comply with the following safety requirements for children in foster care placement. - a.
-The foster home and surrounding property must be kept reasonably clean and uncluttered, properly maintained, and free of safety and health hazards, and uncontrolled rodents and insects. - b.
-All hazardous substances including, but not limited to, flammable and poisonous substances, medications, industrial cleaning supplies and alcoholic beverages are stored out of the reach of children. - c.
-Ceilings, walls, and floors will be maintained and kept clean and free from graffiti, dirt, or stain buildup. - d.
-Foster parents must have a plan for regular maintenance and upkeep of the living environment, furniture, and grounds. - e.
-Each child placed must have a suitable bed, bedding and storage for personal items. - f.
-Children must be able to personalize their bedrooms to the extent possible. - g.
-Bath, showers and toilets must be of a number and standard to meet the needs of the children placed and must be free of mold, mildew and debris. - h.
-Kitchen should be maintained with operable appliances and reasonably clean. - i.
-The home must have proper water heater temperature. - j.
-Weapons and ammunition must be stored separately, locked, unloaded and inaccessible to children. - k.
+11.35 CPA Providers must ensure that foster parents maintain a home environment that provides for the safety and well-being of children placed in their care.
+Foster parents are required to comply with the following safety requirements for children in foster care placement.

+a.
+The foster home and surrounding property must be kept reasonably clean and uncluttered, properly maintained, and free of safety and health hazards, and uncontrolled rodents and insects.

+b.
+All hazardous substances including, but not limited to, flammable and poisonous substances, medications, industrial cleaning supplies and alcoholic beverages are stored out of the reach of children.

+c.
+Ceilings, walls, and floors will be maintained and kept clean and free from graffiti, dirt, or stain buildup.

+d.
+Foster parents must have a plan for regular maintenance and upkeep of the living environment, furniture, and grounds.

+e.
+Each child placed must have a suitable bed, bedding (i.e. set of linen, and comforter/quilt) and storage for personal items.

+f.
+Children must be able to personalize their bedrooms to the extent possible. g.
+Bath, showers and toilets must be of a number and standard to meet the needs of the children placed and must be free of mold, mildew and debris.

+h.
+Kitchen should be maintained with operable appliances and reasonably clean.

+i.
+The home must have proper water heater temperature.

+j.
+Ammunition must be removed from firearms for storage purposes.
+Firearms and ammunition must be stored under lock and key.
+Keys to locked storage devices containing firearms or ammunition must remain in the possession of an adult or be reasonably secured from children.

+k.
 Pets must be vaccinated in accordance with state, tribal and/or local law.

+Note\ Animals with any history of violence or aggressiveness toward people should be safely secured in a cage, fence, or similar enclosure.